haoliuhoward/refs-sharing/README.md

 ### citation index values

-The first word on the paper title is included to avoid mistakes in citations when people share the same common last name and publish in the same year.
+The first word on the paper title should be included (except articles like *the* and *a/an*) to avoid mistakes in citations when people share the same last name and publish in the same year.

 `lastname1stauthor:yearFirstWordOnTitle`  (all lower)(one author)
 liu:2022dissent (for Liu (2022))